yashdeep01/arithmetic-ml-model/README.md

 ```
 python main.py --operand 2 --lr 0.018 --epochs 20
 ```
-Run this command getting help on command line arguments to set various hyperparameters and other arguments:
+Run this command for getting help on command line arguments to set various hyperparameters and other arguments:
 ```
 python main.py -h
 ```